Introduction

 What signs indicate that my spark plugs need attention?

-Yes, if you notice rough idling, difficulty starting, or decreased acceleration, these are clear signs that your spark plugs may need replacement.
+Rough idling, trouble starting, or reduced acceleration are clear signs that your spark plugs might need to be replaced.

 How can I improve my engine’s performance after replacing spark plugs?

-Yes, if you perform regular maintenance, such as changing the air filter and fuel filter, you can enhance your engine’s performance post-replacement.
+Regular maintenance, like changing the air filter and fuel filter, can boost your engine’s performance after you replace the spark plugs.

 Will replacing spark plugs improve my vehicle’s fuel economy?

-Yes, if your spark plugs were faulty, replacing them can lead to improved fuel economy by ensuring proper combustion.
+If your spark plugs were faulty, replacing them can enhance fuel economy by ensuring proper combustion.